Weighted Intersection over Union (wIoU) for Evaluating Image Segmentation: Proposed Evaluation Metric

 \subsection{Weighted intersection over union}

 Based on the calculated weight map in Section.~\ref{sec:weighted}, we propose a new evaluation metric called Weighted Intersection over Union~(\textit{wIoU}) by

 where $\circ$ is an element-wise product called Hadamard product~\cite{horn1990hadamard}.
 In this step, we omit $p$ for convenience and all terms in the Eq.~\ref{eq:wiou} have the same dimension~(i.e., size of an input image).
-Comparing the proposed \textit{wIoU} with conventional \textit{IoU}~(Eq.~\ref{eq:iou}), it emphasizes the importance of each pixel based on the weight map~$\mathbf{W}$.
+Comparing the proposed \textit{wIoU} with conventional \textit{IoU}~(Eq.~\ref{eq:iou}), it emphasizes the importance of each pixel based on the weight map~$\mathbf{W}$. {The overall procedure of calculating wIoU score is described in Algorithm.~\ref{alg1}.} {In addition, the codes are available on \\ \url{https://github.com/engzenia/wIoU}}